The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’ve ever rented an apartment, you’ve entered into a leasehold estate — this is what establishes the exclusive right of a tenant to occupy a property, usually for a specific period of time.
 While a leasehold estate grants the tenant interest in the property, it does not transfer any ownership to them.

 Usually, this type of estate is a legally binding agreement laid out in a written lease signed by both the property owner (the lessor), and the tenant (the lessee).
 It outlines the conditions under which the property may be occupied, and what the lessee may or may not do.

 What is a leasehold estate?

-- Estate from period to period — This applies to a monthly tenancy that has no specified end date.
-A party must give notice to end the agreement.
+- Estate from period to period: A monthly tenancy that has no specified end date.
+A party must give notice to end this type of agreement.

-- Estate at will — This has no specified period or date, and to end it, the landlord may have to evict the tenant.
+- Estate at will: An estate at will has no specified periods or dates attached to it.
+To end one, the landlord may have to evict the tenant.

-- Estate at sufferance — When a tenant stays beyond the end of a lease with or without the landlord’s permission.
+- Estate at sufferance: This occurs when a tenant stays beyond the end of a lease, either with or without the landlord’s permission.